Cheers! Irish pubs reopen as end of lockdown nears - France 24

 Dublin (AFP)

-Irish pubs unlock their doors and begin pouring pints on Monday, ending a 15-week dry spell forced by the nation's coronavirus lockdown.
+Irish pubs unlocked their doors and began pouring pints on Monday, ending a 15-week dry spell forced by the nation's coronavirus lockdown.

-Pubs serving food as well as restaurants and hotels are permitted to open as the republic enters the penultimate stage of its plan to lift stay-at-home restrictions.
+Pubs serving food as well as restaurants and hotels were permitted to open as the republic enters the penultimate stage of its plan to lift stay-at-home restrictions.

-All domestic travel restrictions were also lifted, as churches, hairdressers, cinemas and museums opened and mass gatherings of 50 indoors or 200 outdoors were permitted.
+"Guinness is good for you," quipped Mark O'Mahony -- the first to order a pint with his breakfast at Dublin's Doheny & Nesbitt pub.

+Staff milled around the wood-panelled bar's sparse tables in rubber gloves and face visors, guiding customers around a one-way system marked on the floor.

-But anyone hoping to experience a heaving Irish pub will be disappointed.
+Under new measures the traditional experience of a heaving Irish pub has been curtailed.

-Social distancing measures mean drinkers will have to stay seated, with a maximum stay of 105 minutes.
+Social distancing means drinkers will have to remain seated, with a maximum stay of 105 minutes.

+"It feels great to be able to come into work again, come back to some sort of normality," said manager Eric Connell.

+"We don't know how it's going to go," he added, lamenting the loss of business after closing in the midst of the Six Nations rugby championship and on the eve of St Patrick's Day -- both major drinking occasions in Ireland.

 Ireland's 7,000 pubs shut their doors on the eve of St Patrick's Day, which is traditionally marked by street parades and carousing, two weeks before lockdown on March 28.